-The term, ultimate natural resources, refers to the amount of resources theoretically available if not affected by human activity.
-For non-renewable resources, such as coal and iron ore, this concerns the accumulated amount before human extraction began.
+The term ultimate natural resource availability refers to the amount of resources theoretically available.
+For non-renewable resources, such as coal and iron ore, this concerns the total amount of fossil fuel stored underground.
 For renewable resources, such as solar energy, it represents the solar radiation intercepted on Earth in a given time period.
-As the ultimate quantities of these natural resources cannot be changed by humans, they cannot be considered as scenario drivers in IMAGE.
-Similarly, the global land area is fixed, except for relatively limited reclaimed areas in shallow coastal waters and natural processes by which land area is increased (e.g., volcanic islands) and land area is reduced (e.g., coastal erosion).
+However, these ultimate quantities of these natural resources are less relevant as, in reality, extraction is limited to technical and economic factors.

-The quantity of a resource available in the future depends on exogenous assumptions for the scenarios.
-The estimated quantities depend on the assumed future technology capabilities, policies and human preferences.
-Higher estimates of non-conventional fossil fuels and nuclear fuel reserves are associated with technology optimism, for example, estimates of natural gas reserves depend on whether the extraction of deep seabed methane is considered a viable option.
-Nature conservation and other issues may limit the potential for natural land conversion for agriculture, but may also impose limits on hydroelectricity generation.
+The quantity of a resource available thus depends on exogenous assumptions that influence these factors.
+More concretely, this involves future technology capabilities, policies and human preferences.
+Higher estimates of non-conventional fossil fuels and nuclear fuel reserves are associated with technology optimism; for example, estimates of natural gas reserves depend on whether the extraction of deep seabed methane is considered a viable option.
+Nature conservation and other issues may limit the potential for natural land conversion for agriculture and impose limits on hydroelectricity generation.

 In IMAGE 3.0, renewable and non-renewable energy resources are modelled by volume and price, see Component Energy supply.
 Similarly, the potential land for agriculture ranked according to suitability and is subject to nature conservation policies, limits future land conversion, see Component Land-use allocation.